WeLiveInSpace/docker-boinc-vbox-nv_gpu/README.md

 # docker-boinc-vbox-nv_gpu
 This is still a WIP.
 The created docker image is large.

+Tested on Ubuntu 20.04 host.
+Results may vary on other linux distros

 This builds a docker image based on ubuntu 20.04 for boinc that allows for nvidia gpu and virtualbox passthrough

-1. Ensure virtualbox, virtualbox-dkms, nvidia-toolbox is installed on the host
+1. Ensure virtualbox, virtualbox-dkms, nvidia-container-toolkit  is installed on the host
 2. clone repo
 3. cd into repo root directory
 4. Build the dockerfile